koalahamlet/moded-space-invaders/README.md

 Space Invaders
 ==============

-The classic Space Invaders game written in JavaScript as a learning exercise.
+The classic Space Invaders game, with a twist, written in JavaScript as a learning exercise.
 No jQuery or any other third party libraries, just raw js/html.

 Intro